The GPU only connects to the CPU and monitors, and don't care about other components.

 Pay attention to the iGPU PCIe bus location.
 In addition you can optionally replace the UUID.

-Run virsh edit Win10
+virsh edit Win10

 is the name of your VM.
-Insert the following contens above </devices>
+Insert the following contents above</devices>

-here is set to off
+here is set tooff

-which is intentional (normal).
+, which is intentional (normal). -

 Do not remove the QXL GPU yet.

 Start the VM and open Device Manager.
-You should see a Microsoft Basic Display Adapter
+You should see a

 Connect the VM to the Internet and wait.
 Windows will automatically install the iGPU drivers, and you will see the Intel Control Panel in Start Menu.